Hexkd/DTH235670_CuuTueKhang_NOPBAI/README.md

 # Hello there 👋
-My name is Tue Khang, an **Information Technology (IT)** major student at **An Giang University**.
+My name is Tue Khang, an **Information Technology (IT)** major at **An Giang University**.
 I have passionate about video games, coding, learning new technologies, and sometimes software analysis.

 ---

 ## 🌱 Currently Learning
 - **Python** (learning to build projects and sharpening skills!)
-- Exploring backend development and databases.
+- Exploring backend development and databases

 ---